 Magnetic Mount: The unit comes with the Garmin Suction Cup Magnetic Mount.
 The mount has an extra large 3" diameter suction cup for mounting the device on your windshield or dashboard.
 The suction cup attaches to (and detaches from) the Magnetic Mount via a ball-and-socket connection.
 Overlander attaches to the mount with a strong magnet, allowing you to remove the device from the mount easily, without having to disconnect any cables.
 The mount has a Micro USB port for connecting the included vehicle power adapter.

-RAM Ball Mount: If the suction cup is removed from the Magnetic Mount, you can attach the included 1" RAM Ball mount with the four included screws.
+RAM Ball Mount: If the suction cup is removed from the Magnetic Mount, you can attach the included 1" RAM Ball mount with the four included screws (not via the socket).
 The RAM Ball mount and Magnetic Mount have the standard, rectangular AMPS screw pattern.
 Attaching the RAM Ball mount allows you to attach Overlander via a wide variety of RAM branded mounts.

 inReach Compatible: The Overlander navigation device is compatible with the inReach series of portable satellite communicators for two-way text messaging, interactive SOS, and weather forecasts.
 You can pair the Overlander to the inReach Explorer, inReach SE, and inReach Mini models.